Canadian Oil Price

 Oil Price Volatility

 Oil prices are cyclical because predicting the oil demand is incredibly difficult, and so is predicting oil production.
 Forecasting demand is challenging because it requires predicting consumer behaviour, and predicting supply is difficult because there are so many producers.
-The Toronto Stock Exchange (TSX) alone has 50 oil and gas companies with a market cap close to or more than 1 billion dollars.
-18.5% of the S&P/TSX Composite index is composed of energy sector stocks.
+As of October 2022, the Toronto Stock Exchange (TSX) alone has 50 oil and gas companies with a market cap close to or more than 1 billion dollars.
+18.5% of the S&P/TSX Composite index comprises energy sector stocks.

 But the largest source of uncertainty in oil prices is due to politics.
 Some oil-producing countries have troubled relations with the most powerful state in the world order.
 These producers could be pushed out of the market by US sanctions, thus changing oil supply and demand dynamics.
-Currently, Iran and Venezuela, both members of the oil-producing countries cartel OPEC, are forced out of the oil market by US sanctions.
-Anybody who carries, insures, or buys their oil will be sanctioned by the US.
+In 2022, Iran and Venezuela, both members of the oil-producing countries cartel, OPEC, were forced out of the oil market by US sanctions.
+Anybody who carries, insures, or buys their oil could be sanctioned by the US.
+At that time, half-hearted sanctions were imposed on Russian oil and liquid fuel prices jumped.
+In response to high gas prices pushing inflation higher, the US encouraged its domestic producers to pump more oil.
+By the end of 2023, US crude production topped 13.3 million barrels per day, which is the most any country has ever produced in history.
+Furthermore, in October 2023, the US eased Venezuelan sanctions in exchange for Maduru promising to hold competitive elections.

 Fortunately, there is much commercial oil storage capacity available, and also oil tankers can be rented to store oil.
 A small surplus or deficit in the supply vs. demand for oil is generally ironed out by investors who buy and keep extra oil when there is a surplus and sell stored oil when there is a deficit.
 Long-duration or large deficits create an oil bull market, while long-term or extended excesses create an oil bear market.